Communication is key.

 Letters of invitation can be one of three things:

 Church invitation letters are also the perfect way to let existing church members know about upcoming events.
+After all, everyone loves to feel as though they’ve been invited to the party!

 The final type of invitation letter is just a gentle reminder to come to church more frequently.
 Slightly different from the letter to inactive members, the letter of invitation to come to church can be sent out after a shorter amount of time.